RedstoneRuler/Redstone-Engine/README.md

 A modification of Friday Night Funkin's engine, designed to tweak little details and add small features to make the game feel a bit more polished.
 ## Engine Credits
 - [RedstoneRuler](https://twitter.com/redstoneruler2) - Programming
-The various other FNF projects that I sto- er, "borrowed" artwork/code from (Hey listen they're open source too so anything goes)
+- The various other FNF projects that I sto- er, "borrowed" artwork/code from.
+(Hey listen they're open source too so anything goes)

 ## OG FNF Credits